 Which has better tracking range for pets?

-Both have similar direct Bluetooth range of about 30 feet.
-The AirTag wins on passive tracking range because Apple’s Find My network has over a billion devices worldwide, compared to the Yip’s much smaller community network.
+Both are close-range Bluetooth trackers.
+The AirTag wins on passive tracking reach because Apple’s Find My network has over a billion devices worldwide, compared to the Yip’s much smaller community network.

 Does the AirTag work with Android phones?